What is hepatitis B?

 Regions with higher numbers of people with chronic hepatitis B in the general population include parts of Southern and Eastern Europe, South and Central America, Africa, Asia and the Middle East.

-A map of countries and areas of risk for hepatitis B is available on the World Health Organization website.
+A map of countries and areas of risk for hepatitis B is available on the World Health Organization (WHO) website.

 Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.